DanielMutuku-codedanstreak/Airbnb-react-flask-project/README.md

 - run pipenv shell command on the terminal to activate a virtual environment.

+- first run flask db upgrade in the virtual environment head to apply all migrations

 - run python3 seed.py on the terminal to seed data into the Database.

 - run python3 app.py on the terminal and your server will be running.